 We talk all the time about the importance of mindful eating for adults, why not build those same skills in babes?
 One study in this area found that BLW infants had a lower risk of obesity because they could practice self-regulation from a younger age.
 As a result, they may become more aware about their satiety cues and could use those skills later on in life.

-Guide to Starting Baby Led Weaning (BLW)
+How to Start Baby Led Weaning (BLW)

 Just because your pediatrician says you can start solids at 4, 5, or 6 months (recommendations that we will cover in another post), doesn’t mean they’re ready.
 Parents should be on the lookout for signs of readiness in their baby before beginning the baby led weaning process.
 Here’s some things to look out for: